-Students must pass the written M.S. comprehensive examination (see "Departmental Graduate Examinations") in their respective areas of specialization: biochemistry, cell and molecular biology, or microbiology.
+Students must pass the written comprehensive examination (see "Departmental Graduate Examinations") in their respective areas of specialization: biochemistry, cell and molecular biology, or microbiology.
 Students in biotechnology may choose any of the three examinations.

-The program consists of 30-31 hours of coursework as follows (credit hours in parentheses); 22-23 hours are in the selected area of specialization:
+The program consists of a minimum of 30 credit hours of coursework as follows (credit hours in parentheses).